-If you've underestimated the cost of replacing the contents of your home, in the event of theft or a disaster such as fire or flood, you could end up thousands of pounds out of pocket.
-Suffering the loss or damage of your personal belongings can take its toll emotionally, too.
-If you have your contents calculated properly, you can take some of the financial sting out of the ordeal.
+Underestimating the cost of replacing the contents of your home could mean you end up thousands of pounds out of pocket if you make a claim.
+And suffering the loss of personal items can take its toll emotionally too.
+If your contents are calculated properly, you can at least take some of the financial strain out of the ordeal.

-The best way to calculate your contents insurance is to look at each room and break down all the items with an estimation of how much they cost.
+The best way to calculate the value of your contents is to look at each room and break down each item with an estimation of how much they cost.
 You can find online tools to help you figure this out.
-Common items to consider include: sofas, armchairs, units of furniture such as bookcases (don't forget the books inside the bookcase too), washing machines, bicycles, IT equipment, garden furniture, and kitchenware.
+Common items to consider include:

-Digital downloads are also considered to be something you might need covered.
-Check with your insurer if you need to take this into consideration.
-Finally, don't forget to insure those things you carry around with you in your bag or pockets on a daily basis, you can purchase additional cover for items taken away from the home.
+Digital downloads are also something you might need covered, so check with your insurer if you need to take this into consideration.
+And don't forget to insure those things you carry around with you in your bag or pockets on a daily basis!

-Remember you might need to provide proof you owned the item in order to make a successful claim.
-This is to prevent fraud where people make claims for items they don't actually own.
-Your insurer will be able to advise you on what you might need to provide in the event of a claim, you may need to take photographs of items or show proof of purchase.
+You might need to provide proof you owned the items in order to make a successful claim.
+This is to prevent fraud where people claim for items they don't actually own.
+Your insurer will be able to tell you what you might need to provide as proof- you may need to take photographs of the items or show proof of purchase.